CipherJon/Wisdom-Extractor/README.md

 ## Note

 Make sure the YouTube video has captions/transcripts available.
 The application will not work with videos that don't have captions enabled.

+## AI Model

+This application uses the `deepseek/deepseek-r1-0528-qwen3-8b:free` model through OpenRouter.
+This model is specifically chosen for its ability to extract meaningful insights and wisdom from text content.